Out-of-Network Liability and Balance Billing

 Please reference our comprehensive formulary to find out which drugs are subject to prior authorization or other coverage review requirements.

-If you are told at the pharmacy that your drug isn’t covered, you, your designee or your doctor may request a coverage review for prior authorization, step therapy or quantity limits.
+If you are told at the pharmacy that your drug isn’t covered because of a prior authorization requirement, you, your designee or your doctor may request a coverage review for prior authorization, step therapy or quantity limits.
 The medical necessity review will determine if your plan will cover your medication.
-To begin the process for a coverage review, you, your designee or your doctor can call Express Scripts at (800) 417-1764.
-Your doctor will receive a form to fill out and return.
-You and your provider will receive notification of our determination of coverage within 15 days (most often within 72 hours) of receiving all necessary information for a standard review, or within 72 hours of receiving all necessary information for an expedited review for exigent circumstances.
+To begin the process for a coverage review ask your prescriber to submit an electronic prior authorization (ePA) request to Express Scripts.
+Alternatively, you, your designee or your doctor can call Express Scripts at 1-800-417-1764.
+Your doctor will receive a form to fill out and return via fax.
+You and your provider will receive notification of our determination of coverage within 10 days (most often within 72 hours) of receiving all necessary information for a standard review, or within 48 hours of receiving all necessary information for an expedited review for exigent circumstances.
 (Exigent circumstances mean you have a condition that may seriously jeopardize your life, health or ability to regain maximum function if treatment is delayed.)
 The letter you get will tell you how long an approval lasts.

 While waiting for approval, you may have to pay the full cost of the medication out of pocket, and there is no guarantee you will be reimbursed or that the coverage management review will be approved.
 If you do not follow the coverage review process outlined above, you will continue to pay the full cost of the medication out of pocket.
 Therefore, we recommend you reach out to your doctor to discuss switching to a plan-preferred drug or complete the coverage review process.